Windell2468/Data-Dashboard-2/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes

-The challenge was setting up the filter and map functions.
-It took me some time to understand how they work and how the dependencies array affects them.
+The challegene was the BrowserRoute.
+It took me few hours to figure out how it works and what does.

 ## License